voorhoede/web-basics-course/readme.md

 - [node.js](https://nodejs.org/en/) version 16 or higher
 - [vscode](https://code.visualstudio.com/) or another text editor suitable for web development
 - [browser](https://www.google.com/chrome/) or any other browser that has developer tools

+## Scripts

+- `npm run start -w slides` - serves the slides on a local server
+- `npm run start -w exercise-runner` - serves the exercise on a local server